catherinearnett/byte-premium-tool/README.md

 # Byte Premium Tool
 A tool to calculate scaling needed to achieve cross-lingual training data equity.

-This tool allows you to determine the amount of data (in bytes) for a given language that is equivalent to  another amount of data
+This tool allows you to determine the amount of data (in bytes) for a given language that is equivalent to another amount of data.
+For more information see the [paper].

-link to paper

 To use the tool,